Disclosure: We review VPNs independently, however we may earn commissions if you buy a VPN via links on our site.

 The Bitdefender suite of security software (mainly its antivirus) was developed in Romania in 2001, but its predecessor – a program called Antivirus Expert – was developed under the company name Softwin in 1996.

-The company continues to be based in Romania, which isn’t a member of the Five, Nine or 14 Eyes data sharing agreements.
+The company is still based in Romania, which isn’t a member of the Five, Nine or 14 Eyes data sharing agreements.

-If Bitdefender VPN was no-logs then there wouldn’t any internet data to hand over.
+If Bitdefender VPN was a no-logs service, then there wouldn’t any internet data to hand over.
 Sadly, Bitdefender VPN’s privacy policy confirms the service collects personally-identifiable information.

 Logging Policy